What is Pupil Premium?

 We aim for:

-- All children to enjoy their learning, attain high outcomes and be helped to become confident individuals and responsible citizens whilst making excellent progress in all respects
+- all students to enjoy their learning, attain high outcomes and be helped to become confident individuals and responsible citizens whilst making excellent progress in all respects

-- All children to benefit from an inclusive ethos, excellent teaching and a broad and balanced curriculum underpinned by strong leadership, in a local school
+- all students to benefit from an inclusive ethos, excellent teaching and a broad and balanced curriculum underpinned by strong leadership, in a local school

-- All children to be supported and encouraged to lead healthy and active lives
+- all students to be supported and encouraged to lead healthy and active lives

 How Can You Access the Pupil Premium Funding at Aureus School?